SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 DropResources(Ability):
     containers           : set(ResourceContainer)
     search_range         : float
-    allowed_types        : set(GameEntityType)
+    allowed_types        : set(children(GameEntityType))
     blacklisted_entities : set(GameEntity)
 ```

 Allows a game entity to drop off resources at other game entities that have the `DropSite` ability.
-The resources are transfered to the player's global resource storage.
+The resources are transferred to the player's global resource storage.
 Game entities with the `ResourceStorage` ability will automatically use this ability when their resource container capacity is reached.

 **containers**
-Containers whose resources are deposited.
+Resource containers whose resources are transferred.

 **search_range**
-The range in which the unit will search for a resource drop site when the ability is not used manually.
+Range in which the unit will search for a resource drop site if the ability is not used manually.

 **allowed_types**
 Whitelist of game entity types that can be used as drop sites.
-They must have a `DropSite` ability accepting the corresponding resource.
+They must have a `DropSite` ability accepting the corresponding resource container.

 **blacklisted_entities**
 Blacklist for specific game entities that would be covered by `allowed_types`, but should be explicitly excluded.